OctopusDeploy/blog/blog/2021-01/how-to-start-and-refactor-automation-repositories/index.md

 ---
 title: How to Start and Refactor Automation Repositories
 description: In this blog you'll learn how to start storing your automation in Git and how to know refactor when the time comes.
 author: josh@duffney.io
-visibility:
+visibility: private
-published:
+published: 2025-01-01
 metaImage:
 bannerImage:
 tags: